logikfabrik/uJet/README.md

 ## How To
 uJet is easy to use.
 Add a reference to uJet.
 Then create your types and decorate them using the `DocumentType`, `MediaType`, and `DataType` attributes.
 Fire up your application and all of your types will now be available in the Umbraco back office.

 Do you want strongly typed views?
 Of course you do!
-See the Quick Start Example; strongly typed views is what Jet is all about.
+See the Quick Start Example; strongly typed views is what uJet is all about.

-## Quick Start Example
+### Quick Start Example
 1. Get, compile, and reference the source code - or use the NuGet.
-2. Create a model; a document type.
+2. Create a model; in this case a document type.
 Use data annotations for editorial support (validation) in the back office.
 Properties such as `Id`, `Url` and `Name` will be mapped by convention.
 3. Create a view.
 Name it according to the action method defined in the controller, `Views\MyPage\Index.cshtml`.
 4. Create a controller inheriting from `Logikfabrik.Umbraco.Jet.Web.Mvc.JetController`.
 5. Run your application and log in to Umbraco.
 The document type *My page* should now be available.
 Pages you create using this document type will all be handled by the `MyPageController`. **It's that easy!**